federicotorrielli/the-prompt-cloud/README.md

    - Create a `.env` file (copy from `.env.example`).
    - Set your `DATABASE_URL` in the `.env` file.
      _(See [Prisma connection URL docs](https://www.prisma.io/docs/reference/database-reference/connection-urls) for format)_.
-     _(Example setup steps for Arch Linux are available in the development conversation history)_.
    - Run database migrations:

      ```bash